AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/inner_workings.md

 ---
-title: Inner Workings of Functions
+title: Inner Workings of Functions and Macros
 sidebar_position: 3
 tags: [functions]
 ---

 Below, we go more into depth of what is happening under the hood when you create a function in an Aztec contract and what the attributes are really doing.

-## Private functions
+## Private functions (#[aztec(private)])

-Aztec.nr uses an attribute system to annotate a function's type.
-Annotating a function with the `#[aztec(private)]` attribute tells the framework that this is a private function that will be executed on a users device.
+A private function operates on private information, and is executed by the user on their device.
+Annotate the function with the `#[aztec(private)]` attribute to tell the compiler it's a private function.
+This will make the [private context](./context.md#the-private-context) available within the function's execution scope.
 The compiler will create a circuit to define this function.

 `#aztec(private)` is just syntactic sugar.
 At compile time, the Aztec.nr framework inserts code that allows the function to interact with the [kernel](../../circuits/kernels/private_kernel.md).